Writing Style

 Constrain interfaces and contracts that affect testing or compatibility.
 Leave internal implementation details (data structures, algorithms, optimizations) to the reader’s judgment.

 Link to external resources when you introduce concepts.
-Point to tutorials, papers, lectures, or reference implementations - whatever explains it best.
-Don’t replicate explanations that already exist; point to the best resource and move on.
+Point to tutorials, papers, lectures, or reference implementations: whatever explains it best.
+Don’t replicate explanations that already exist; point to the best resources and move on.

 Voice & Tone